justarandomgeek/FactorioIP/Feathernet.md

 Inside Factorio, the FeatherBridge combinator is simply connected to the main link wire.
 The node will randomly select an address, which may be discovered by FCP Neighbor Discovery.

 TODO: multiple FeatherBridge in one work to act as a switch?
+TODO: replace GRE tunnel with requesting a subnet by DHCP-PD?

 ### Factorio - Feathernet Link Layer